ViolaSangut/NBA-Game-Day-Notification-solution/README.md

         }
     ]
 }

-5. Create am AWS IAM role for the lambda function to allow the function to publish to the SNS topic.
+4. Create am AWS IAM role for the lambda function to allow the function to publish to the SNS topic.
 Attach the previuosly creeated publishing policy and the AWSLambdaBasicExecutionRole policy to the role created.
+5. Create a Schedule rule by navigating to the EventBridge service.
+Set A CRON Job Schedule for how frequent you want the game updates.
+Attach the Lambda Function to the schedule rule.
+6. Next we need to create a python lambda function that will interract with the NBA API to collect the NBA data, format it, and send it to the subscribed emails in the SNS service.
-6. Create a Free account with subscription at [sportsdata.io](https://sportsdata.io/) and get your API key.
+7. Create a Free account with subscription at [sportsdata.io](https://sportsdata.io/) and get your API key.
-7. Create Environment variables for your Lambda function and add the NBA API key and SNS TOPIC ARN.
+8. Create Environment variables for your Lambda function and add the NBA API key and SNS TOPIC ARN.
    - NBA_API_KEY: your NBA API key.
    - SNS_TOPIC_ARN: SNS TOPIC ARN
-8. Create a Schedule rule by navigating to the EventBridge service.
-Set A CRON Job Schedule for how frequent you want the game updates.
-Attach the Lambda Function to the schedule rule.
-9.
+9. Deploy the Lambda function.